zachlite/fishing-boat/readme.md

 Normal TODO:

-- compare learnOpenGL BRDF to glTF spec BRDF
-- Look for tool to recompute vertex normals
-- figure out how to convert tangent space normals to world space normals
+- the avocado model had bad normals - i needed to recalculated them
+- Before computing the TBN matrix, the normal needed to brought into world space.